-In the past, I was trying to discover who I am and what life really means to me.
-The truth is that life is that we are all capable to learn from our challenges and to evolve into the person we inspire to be.
-If there is one advice I learned through the law of attraction that I can give you after years of trying to figure out what my true purpose is and to find an answer for the question: “WHO AM I?” it is this: Throw out the recipe book, the paint-by-numbers kit, and anything anyone ever told you about who or what you should be—and chart your own course!
+In the past, I was constantly trying to discover who I am and what life really means to me.
+The truth is that we are all capable to learn from our challenges and to evolve into the person we inspire to be.
+If there is one advice I learned on my journey from the law of attraction that I can give you after years of trying to figure out what my true purpose is and to find an answer for the question: “WHO AM I?” it is this: Throw out the recipe book, the paint-by-numbers kit, and anything anyone ever told you about who or what you should be—and start to chart your own course!

-We are trained from birth to make safe, reliable choices all the time.
-In school, teachers encourage us to CT conform and not to color outside the lines; in business colleagues confront us with “blueprints” and case studies; the media shows us how we should dress, where to vacation, and who we should emulate and admire.
-We are basically trained to live to learn but what if we would start to learn to live?
+The truth is: We are trained from birth to make safe, reliable choices all the time.
+In school, teachers encourage us to conform to the norm and not to color outside the lines; in business, colleagues confront us with “blueprints” and case studies; the media shows us how we should dress, where to vacation, and who we should emulate and admire.
+We are basically trained to live to learn but what if we would start to learn to live instead?

 Remember those days of your childhood, when you just did whatever your tiny body felt like doing?
+Creating a sand-castle on the beach, collecting leaves in the forrest or dressing up as a fairy just for fun?
 When we were kids we intuitively leaned in the direction of creation.
 Making mud pies, finger painting and exploring was a lot more satisfying than playing with a toy, wasn’t it?
-We were charting our own courses, creating something new, and finding out more about ourselves.
+We were charting our own courses, creating something new, and finding out more about ourselves every day.
 In fact, kids can teach us a lot about the creative process.

 It’s the uncharted experiences, not the guided tours, which truly help us “create” ourselves.
-When we listen to the inner nudge to do something different and go in a way that intuition leads us—follow our dreams and desires rather than in someone else’s footsteps—those are the moments that define who we are and give us insight into how we can participate in the world around us.
-We shouldn’t lose sight of that.
+When we start to listen to the inner nudge to do something different and go in a way that intuition leads us—follow our dreams and desires rather than step into someone else’s footsteps—those are the moments that define who we are and give us insight into how we can participate in the world around us.
+We shouldn’t lose sight of that!

 YOU ARE THE CREATOR OF YOUR OWN REALITY!